Hotel Carlton Madagascar

 The Hotel Carlton Madagascar is a hotel in Antananarivo, Madagascar.
 It was built in 1970 as the Madagascar Hilton and operated under that name until 2007.
 The hotel has 171 rooms including 6 suites and overlooks Lake Anosy.
 It is described as one of the few high-rise buildings in the city and the only "truly high-rise building" in Antananarivo.
 In 2001 it was reported that the hotel was the centre for Madagascar Airtours.

+Irish author Dervla Murphy visited the hotel in 1983 to obtain money via traveller's cheque, noting: "Tana's Hilton looks like a Hilton and is by far the tallest building in Madagascar.
+But that afternoon its vast foyer was empty and its reception desk unmanned.
+Wandering down long silent corridors of standardised affluence, we saw no other vazaha (foreigners).
+At intervals gorgeously uniformed servants emerged smiling from alcoves and niches; clearly we were not Hilton material, yet their welcoming handshakes were as genuine as the surrounding glamour was phoney."